Caring for your loved one with congestive heart failure

 - Abstinence from alcohol also becomes a necessity

-- Hypertension has been ranked as the major cause of congestive heart failure.
+- Hypertension has been ranked as the primary cause of congestive heart failure.
 Therefore, caregivers need to give them foods with less sodium content.

 - Give them medications on time and take them for regular visits to the doctor.